Skip to content

 Paste a link, get a real recipe

 The fastest route is an app that turns a link into a recipe for you.
-In Swoodie, you paste any TikTok, Instagram, YouTube or web link and it pulls out the ingredients and the method into a clean recipe card — no retyping, no pausing the video to catch a quantity.
+Paste a TikTok, Instagram, YouTube or web link into Swoodie.
+For YouTube and recipe blogs, it pulls the ingredients and method straight into a clean recipe card.
+For Instagram and caption-light TikToks, paste the caption and Swoodie structures it — and the original video is always saved, so you can rewatch any time.

-Once it’s a card it behaves like any other saved recipe: searchable, editable, and ready to cook from.
+Once it’s a card it behaves like any other saved recipe: searchable, taggable, and ready to cook from.

 Try it free — paste your first link on iOS or Google Play.
-The recipe library and basic tracking are free, no account needed.
+Saving recipes and basic tracking are free with no account; AI link-import is free for your first 5 saves, and Premium removes the cap so your library can grow without limits.

 What to do once the recipe’s actually saved